atheobold/Greenwood_Book/docs/index.md

 [Virtual Computer Labs](https://tech.calpoly.edu/virtual-computer-labs-appstream).
 RStudio is available in the "Computational" labs.
 You will need to use a two-factor log-in (Cal Poly + Duo Mobile), which will then take you to a list of applications.
-When you select RStudio, the page will load for 2-4 minutes.
+When you select RStudio, the page will load for 2-4 minutes (😢).
 Once you are in, you can work in RStudio the same way you would on your laptop, *except* everything you make during a session __cannot be accessed later__.

 ## Acknowledgements {-}